asgood23/STATIONS/childs_troika/childs-troika-alphabet.md

 *Being a Primer on the Known and Unknown Spheres, their Divers Inhabitants, and the Spells and Many Oddities Therein.*

+An in-progress collection of alliterative Troika backgrounds to help young witches and wizards learn the alphabet.

+Inspired by Victorian children's alphabet books.

 ![Librarians by Evelyn Moreau](../img/librarian4.jpg)

 (Librarians illustrations from [Eveyln Moreau's patreon](https://www.patreon.com/evlynmoreau/))